noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 - none of the other control plan components expose remote services
 - scales horizontally

+## data plane

+- k8s runs workloads by grouping containers into pods and assigning those pods to run on nodes

 ### cluster

 - a bunch of servers, which run containers, joined into a group